 The Challenge of Games – Professor Chris Cushion

 Prof Cushion, Professor of Coaching & Pedagogy and Director of Sport Integration at Loughborough University, started his presentation by telling us that he was not going to provide an answer to the challenge of games.

 There is no right way to coach (there is no evidence to support the superiority of any single instructional model, across environments and for all learners).

 But learners do learn (and there is good evidence, from educational research, to identify how they do this).

 And coaches can help…sometimes…where they can effectively implement appropriate coaching practice and match their (the coaches’) behaviour to the needs of the participants.

 Games-centred approaches take account of the varied needs of the participants to progress game understanding and development of appropriate skills or techniques in parallel, but do not leave the player to struggle in an environment to which they cannot adapt.
 The “whole-part-whole” session template fits this model.

-Appropriate drills (or ‘gamified’ drills) can be used to coach in the basic techniques – you can’t jump ahead to a game of “squares” if some of the players struggle to hold a catch thrown from 2m away, so start with a basic catching drill (or game-like drill) and use this to reinforce the requisite techniques if the game subsequently breaks down.
+Appropriate drills (or ‘gamified’ drills) can be used to coach in the basic techniques – you can’t jump ahead to a game of “squares” if some of the players struggle to hold a catch thrown from 2m away, so start with a basic catching drill (or game-like drill), and return to the drill to reinforce the requisite techniques if the game subsequently breaks down.